raspberrypilearning/getting-started-with-minecraft-pi/worksheet.md

     sleep(0.1)
 ```

-Now walk forward for a while and turn around to see the flowers left behind.
+Now walk forward for a while and turn around to see the flowers you have left behind you.

 ![](images/mcpi-flowers.png)